Large Language Model-assisted Autonomous Vehicle Recovery from Immobilization

 \section{LLM-powered Recovery Method}

 In this section, we present an LLM-powered recovery method designed to enable AVs to autonomously escape from immobilized situations or recover under passenger guidance through natural language commands, eliminating the need for direct driving intervention.
-Our approach transforms GPT-4o~\cite{achiam2023gpt} into an agent called StuckSolver by leveraging prompt engineering~\cite{white2023prompt}, Chain-of-Thought (CoT) reasoning~\cite{wei2022chain}, and OpenAI’s Function Calling API~\cite{openai2023functioncalling} for multimodal information processing, immobilization detection, and multi-step decision-making.
-StuckSolver operates in a zero-shot mode, requiring no task-specific fine-tuning or additional training.
-It is integrated into the AV system as an add-on module, continuously monitoring the vehicle’s status during trips.
-When it detects an immobilization, StuckSolver analyzes the surrounding traffic environment and passenger instructions, then generates a recovery plan that includes a route replanning flag, a route start point, and an action plan to assist the vehicle in regaining normal operation.
 The overall framework is illustrated in Fig. 2.